h2non/bootstrap-sass-src/README.md

 ### Available Grunt commands

 #### Build - `grunt`
-Run `grunt` to run js tests locally and compile the CSS and JavaScript into `/dist`.
+Run `grunt` to run tests locally and compile the CSS and JavaScript into `/dist`.

 #### Only compile CSS and JavaScript - `grunt dist`
 `grunt dist` creates the `/dist` directory with compiled files.